mehrvarz/tremote_plugin_play_stream_cvlc/README.md

 TRemote plugin **play_stream_cvlc** implements a streaming radio application.
 This is useful sample code, demonstrating how things can be implemented in the context of a TRemote plugin.
-This is also a very useful standalone application which is reliable and fun to use.
+This is also a very useful application that works reliably and is fun to use.

 Plugin play_stream_cvlc makes use of cvlc.
 You may need to install cvlc via "apt install vlc-nox".